kylext/gitgood/README.md

 gitgood was the punniest name I could think of for this repo (sorry)

-Expect nothing useful or innovative here -- I'm using this to continue learning and practicing coding (Mainly Java)
+Expect nothing useful or innovative here -- I'm using this to continue learning and practicing programming (Mainly Java)
 <br>
 <br>
 <br>